-This paper demonstrates that the end-to-end data movement problem, despite its variations across workflows, can be addressed through a singular co-design engineering principle.
-It is this principle that forms the basis for our reexamination of the six paradigms, providing the holistic framework that reveals why these isolated beliefs are insufficient and how they can be overcome.
+This report explains that the end-to-end data movement problem, despite its variations across workflows, can be addressed through a \emph{singular} co-design engineering principle.
+This work builds on extensive prior advances in high-speed networking and host tuning, and focuses on making such expertise deployable and repeatable across production environments.
+This principle is the basis for our reexamination of the six paradigms.
+It also provides the holistic framework that reveals why these isolated beliefs are insufficient and how to do it right.
 We present a unified appliance architecture that embodies this principle across the entire data movement workflow spectrum.
-This co-design principle is applied across a range of hardware form-factors, from compact, low-power nodes and specialized Data Processing Units (DPUs) to certified enterprise servers from tier-1 vendors, supporting data rates from 1 Gbps up to 100 Gbps and beyond.
+This co-design principle is applied across a range of hardware form-factors, supporting data rates from 1~Gbps up to 100~Gbps and beyond:

 These appliances encapsulate the necessary hardware/software co-design and tuning that was previously a manual, expert-driven process.

-The overall approach is grounded in technology developed over the past decade to meet the ambitious data movement requirements of the premier United States (U.S.) Department of Energy (DOE) Exascale Computing Preparation Project, LCLS-II \cite{r2}.
+The overall approach is grounded in technology developed over the past decade to meet the ambitious data movement requirements of the premier United States (U.S.) Department of Energy (DOE) Exascale Computing Preparation Project, LCLS-II \cite{Thayer2019LCLS}.
 The core challenges and performance targets defined by the project directly motivated the architecture.
 Furthermore, the ongoing dialogue with LCLS-II and other tier-1 scientific entities continues to advance and validate the evolution of this holistic approach to data movement systems.
-The core software's performance has been independently validated on long-distance 100 Gbps links, encompassing petabyte-scale transfers with ESnet \cite{r3}, \cite{r4}, and \cite{r8}, SCA19 DMC \cite{r7}, and transcontinental production trials \cite{r5}.
+The core software's performance has been independently validated across many production trials employing long-distance 100~Gbps links over the past decade (see also Figs.~\ref{fig:bulk-sweep-plain}-\ref{fig:streaming-sweep}):